ttntm/ttntm/src/blog/2023/29-serverless-sitemap.md

   }
 ```

-After that’s done, the final sitemap response gets concatenated from the `start/mid/end` keys of the sitemap template object (via `initSitemap()` above) and returned by the function:
+After that's done, the final sitemap response gets concatenated from the `start/mid/end` keys of the sitemap template object (via `initSitemap()` above) and returned by the function:

 ```js
   const sitemapFinal = `${sitemap.start}${sitemap.mid}${sitemap.end}`